DiHe-PKU/DiHe-PKU.github.io/_pages/about.md

 ---

 Di He (贺笛) is currently a Senior Researcher in Machine Learning Group at Microsoft Research Asia.
-He obtained his bachelor, master and Ph.D. degrees from Peking University, advised by Liwei Wang(http://www.liweiwang-pku.com/).
+He obtained his bachelor, master and Ph.D. degrees from Peking University, advised by [Liwei Wang](http://www.liweiwang-pku.com/).

 Di’s main research interests include representation learning (mainly focusing on learning the representation of structured data such as languages and graphs), trust-worthy machine learning, and deep learning optimization.
 The primary goal of his work is to develop efficient algorithms that can capture accurate and robust features from data through deep neural networks.
 To achieve this goal, Di focuses on providing a deeper understanding of different neural network architectures for different practical scenarios and their optimization processes.
 Di has been serving on the PCs and Senior PCs of the top machine learning and artificial intelligence conferences, such as ICML, NIPS, ICLR, AAAI, and IJCAI.

 Publications
 =====

-[1] Shengjie Luo, Shanda Li, Tianle Cai, Di He, Dinglan Peng, Shuxin Zheng, Guolin Ke, Liwei Wang, Tie-Yan Liu, “Stable, Fast and Accurate: Kernelized Attention with Relative Positional Encoding“, NeurIPS 2021
+[1] Shengjie Luo, Shanda Li, Tianle Cai, Di He, Dinglan Peng, Shuxin Zheng, Guolin Ke, Liwei Wang, Tie-Yan Liu, “[Stable, Fast and Accurate: Kernelized Attention with Relative Positional Encoding](https://arxiv.org/abs/2106.12566)“, **NeurIPS 2021**

 [2] Chengxuan Ying, Tianle Cai, Shengjie Luo, Shuxin Zheng, Guolin Ke, Di He, Yanming Shen, Tie-Yan Liu, “Do Transformers Really Perform Bad for Graph Representation?“, Winner of KDD CUP 2021 – Graph Prediction Track，NeurIPS 2021